mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 So that’s why Dogen Zenji criticizes [it]...
 [Although] criticism is [not the right word].
 Dogen Zenji tries to let us know what the *real* teaching of the Sixth Patriarch is, instead of putting it down.

 So that’s why a key point of Zen practice is “to see into one’s own nature and become buddha.”
-But that is pretty dualistic; that is the point Dogen Zenji tries to [say] in *Shobogenzo*.
+But that is pretty dualistic; that is the point Dogen Zenji tries to [say] in *Shōbōgenzō*.

 Another question?